Quantum state reduction of general initial states through spontaneous unitarity violation: Discussions and Conclusions

 The models presented here explicitly demonstrate the possibility of spontaneous unitarity violations giving rise to DQSR dynamics in a way that obeys all basic requirements for a theory of quantum measurement.
-The models can be extended in several directions, including for example by formulating a field theory in Fock space, or by generalizing the basis of sign functions appearing in the continuum model.
-We hope the present work will inspire and lay the foundation for further proposals of dynamic quantum state reduction based on spontaneous unitarity violation.
+The models introduced are non-relativistic and can be extended in several directions, including for example by formulating a field theory in Fock space, or by generalizing the basis of sign functions appearing in the continuum model.
+Furthermore, it remains to be established whether or not the types of models for spontaneous unitarity violation introduced here allow for superluminal communication.
+Previous criteria for avoiding non-causal dynamics, by requiring a quantum dynamical semigroup with linear dynamics \cite{Gisin:1989sx,Bassi2015}, were derived for ensemble averages of white-noise driven Markovian models and do not necessarily apply here.
+Notice that for specific situations in which the noise dynamics is appreciably faster than the quantum state dynamics, an effective Markovian limit with linear master equations, may be achieved by temporal coarse-graining, also called multi-scale noise homogenization, which rules out superluminal signalling in those regimes~\cite{mukherjee2023colored}.
+We leave the study of these questions in more general situations for future research, and hope the present work will inspire and lay the foundation for further proposals of dynamic quantum state reduction based on spontaneous unitarity violation.
 These may find application in describing the dynamics of (quantum) phase transitions~\cite{WezelBerry, Wezel_SSBlecturenotes} as well as quantum measurement, yield testable experimental predictions~\cite{wezel_oosterkamp_2011}, and generally shed new light on the crossover regime separating Schr\"odinger from Newtonian dynamics.